Cloacina Collective

 leadership inside complex systems

-They are both public thinking and working documents from practice.
+They are both public thinking and working documents emerging from practice.

 Collective

-From the Latin collectivus — that which means gathered together.
+From the Latin collectivus — that which is gathered together.

 It is a field of inquiry and practice for people drawn to depth, conscious leadership, shadow integration, and purposeful institutional life.